pgorman/dangerjaunt/minirules.md

 ## Armor Class, Encumbrance, Wandering Monsters ##

-Of any piece of standard gear, armor is the heaviest and most mechanically important.
+Of all pieces of standard gear, armor is the heaviest and most mechanically important.
-We simplify encumbrance by making armor the primary factor for encumbrance and movement.
+This makes armor the primary factor for encumbrance and movement.

-However, if the characters haul something very bulky or heavy, movement drops to the next lower movement tier.
+However, when a character hauls something very bulky or heavy, movement drops to the next lower movement tier.
-A fighting-man in plate dragging a statue, for example, falls to 3''.
+A fighter in plate dragging a statue, for example, falls to 3''.

 Furthermore, every 250 coins of treasure carried drops the character's movement by one tier.